James Mitchell (Covenanter): Final trial

 In December 1677 the council ordered criminal proceedings against him for the attempted assassination of the archbishop.
 On 7 January the trial commenced.
 He was ably defended by Sir George Lockhart, Lord Carnwath and John Elies.
 His confession and the testimonies of Bishops Sharp and Honeyman were the main evidence against him.
 Most of the discussion focussed upon the "promise of life" by the Bishop.

 Rothes swore to having seen Mitchell sign his confession, which was countersigned by himself.
 But both he and the archbishop denied that the promise of life had been given.
 Mitchell's counsel produced a copy of the Act of Council of 12 March 1674, in which his confession under promise of life was recorded, but a request that the books of the council might be produced was refused.
-The trial was remarkable for the number of witnesses of high station, and the perjury of Rothes, Halton, and Lauderdale has rarely been paralleled.
+The trial was remarkable for the number of witnesses of high station.
 Mitchell was judged guilty.